Pseudo-translation in Figma

 Pseudo-translation is a way of performing translation without really translating.
 It replaces the source text with a repeated special character set from other languages.
 It's completely automated and it exists here to provide Figma designers a quick glance at what a translated version of their prototype will look like.
 Quickly identify strings that will not be translated, locate problematic buttons with run-off text, or simply test your font to determine how it's going to look and feel with a different set of characters.

 Pseudo-translate your Prototype

 - Open a new or existing Figma prototype file.

 - In the Figma menu (top left), click Plugins > Development > Smartling > Pseudotranslate

-- In the dialog that appears, you will need to select a language that represents the region you will be translating for.
+- In the dialog that opens, select a language that represents the region you will be translating for.
 Each language set corresponds with a text expansion or contraction percentage.
-This allows you to decide how much expansion or contraction you'd like to see in your Pseudo.
+This allows you to decide how much expansion or contraction you'd like to see in your pseudo.

-- Now select Apply Translations and take a look at your new Pseudotranslated page
+- Click Apply Translations and take a look at your new Pseudo-translated page